Curriculum Vitae

 BRUCE W. CARTER DEPARTMENT OF VETERANS AFFAIRS MEDICAL CENTER

-Miami, Florida (August 2022 to Present)
+Miami, Florida (August 2022 to May 2023)

 Supervisor: Dr. Grace Caldas, Psy.D.